Homer and Ned's Hail Mary Pass: Production

+In July 2004, Fox announced that this episode of The Simpsons would serve as the lead-out program for Super Bowl XXXIX and feature a football-themed plot.
+Football players Tom Brady and Warren Sapp, basketball players LeBron James and Yao Ming, and figure skater Michelle Kwan appeared as themselves.
+The series premiere of the television series American Dad! would air after this episode.

 The episode is notable for revealing the real name of the character Comic Book Guy to be Jeff Albertson.
 It was a long-running gag on the show that the character's name never be revealed, with other characters referring to him as "Comic Book Guy".
 The writers had intended to name the character as early as his first episode, but they could not think of a name for him, and they called him "Comic Book Guy", with the intention of naming the character the next time they used him.
 However, they kept putting it off.
 Showrunner Al Jean remarked: "That was specifically done to make people really mad.
 We just tried to pick a generic name.
 It was also the Super Bowl show.
 We did it so the most people possible would see it."
 Matt Groening stated that he had originally intended him to be called Louis Lane and be "obsessed and tormented by" Lois Lane, but was out of the room when the writers named him.

 Cultural references

-Mario is seen on the "Italians Touring America" bus and he fights Homer in a manner similar to Donkey Kong.

-Pac-Man and Ms. Pac-Man also appear in the episode (actors in costumes) at their wedding, along with the ghosts from the games, on TV when Homer is watching the Super Bowl half-time shows over the years.

-Ned's violent films are a parody of modern Biblical films such as The Passion of the Christ, which were criticized for their violent content.

-There are also similarities between the films made by Flanders and those made in the 1950s by Cecil B. DeMille.
-Films such as Ben Hur (1959) and The Ten Commandments (1956), both made all the more famous by the star of both films, Charlton Heston.

-After the scene of Pac-Man's wedding, the song playing is "Physical" by Olivia Newton-John.

-The screenplay for Citizen Kane is visible on Ned's bookshelf.

-The logo for Burns' Celluloid Whimsies is a parody of the Columbia Pictures logo.
+During the episode, Homer lifts his shirt to reveal a Bengals tattoo, implying he is a fan of the Cincinnati Bengals football team.

+Release

+The episode premiered simultaneously in all United States time zones at 10:45 PM ET/7:45 PM PT following Super Bowl XXXIX.

+Purported foreshadowing

+In 2022, Tom Brady's apparel line unveiled a hoodie that appeared to be like the one he wears in the episode, including the color and the word "BRADY" printed across the chest.
+This was reported to be a prediction made by the series.

 Reception

+Viewing figures

 The original broadcast of the episode was watched by 23.1 million people, making it the most-watched episode since season 14's "I'm Spelling as Fast as I Can".
 It finished sixth in the weekly ratings for the week of January 31–February 6, 2005.